hms-networks/flexy-osisoft-connector/README.md

 1. Obtain URL encoded client Id and client secret.
    1. In a web browser such as Internet Explorer or Chrome, navigate to the website https://www.urlencoder.org/
-   1. Copy your client ID into the encoder section of that website.
+   1. Copy the client ID into the encoder section of that website.
    1. Leave the destination character set as UTF-8.
    1. Leave the destination newline seperator as LF (Unix).
    1. Hit Encode.
    1. Copy out the encoded client id and save for later use.
-   1. Copy your client secret into the encoder section of that website.
+   1. Copy the client secret into the encoder section of that website.
    1. Leave the destination character set as UTF-8.
    1. Leave the destination newline seperator as LF (Unix).
    1. Hit Encode.
-   1. Copy out your encoded client secret for later use.
+   1. Copy out the encoded client secret for later use.

 1. Import the below basic script to the Flexy Basic IDE.